-I then spent my teens and early 20s playing bass in bands and making records at places like Sawmills in Cornwall with John Cornfield & Dennis Smith (Muse, Supergrass) before studying recording in Surrey.
+I then spent my teens and early 20s playing bass in bands and making records at places like Sawmills in Cornwall with John Cornfield & Dennis Smith (Muse, Supergrass) before studying an HND in Contemporary Music Production in Surrey.
 I started a label/club night/weirdo arts experiment called Exercise1 with some uni friends and put out records from people like Jeremy Warmsley, Twin Thousands (a supergroup made up of members of Bright Eyes, Cursive and Arcade Fire) and a compilation of 50 one minute long songs called ’50minutes’ that included Daniel Johnston, Emmy The Great and Youthmovies and sold a surprising amount of copies.
 Our club night at London’s Buffalo Bar saw some of the first UK appearances from Laura Marling, Tilly and the Wall, Three Trapped Tigers & Band of Skulls amongst others.
 We lost loads of money but it was incredibly good fun.

 After a 9 year stint into the world of advertising and design in London’s digital sector, I moved back to Somerset and started writing music under the name Twin Falls.
 Records gained playlist positions from both BBC Radio1 & 6Music and we recorded a session at BBC Maida Vale, as well as playing the BBC Introducing stage at Glastonbury 2013.